-- 1. Fixed Rates - a.
+- a.
 Fixed rates are based on a rate schedule approved by DHS and standardized for a particular service or group of services.
 Rate schedules are developed by the division funding the program.
 The division should adhere to the DHS criteria for a cost study. - b.
 The contractor rates should fall within the range of allowable rates shown on the approved rate schedule.
 Amendments to revise rates within this range are completed on a prospective basis from the effective date of the contract amendment.
-Fixed rates based on federal approved rates such as Medicaid may be effective on the date of approval by the federal agency. - c.
-All payments are final and no settlement will be made upon expiration of the contract. - d.
+Fixed rates based on federal approved rates such as Medicaid may be effective on the date of approval by the federal agency. - All payments are final and no settlement will be made upon expiration of the contract. - d.
 Fixed rates are appropriate for services that can be objectively defined in the procurement and for which risk of performance is manageable.
 For example, if the service is measurable by hourly or daily rates, this method should be used.
 Fixed rate contracts are ideally suited for performance-based statements of work, measurable performance standards, and monitoring reports.
-When being reimbursed on a fixed rate basis, contractors tend to be motivated to find improved methods of performance in order to increase its profits. - 2.
-Final Negotiated Rates a.
-A total operational budget allocated to service component;
+When being reimbursed on a fixed rate basis, contractors tend to be metivated to find improved methods of performance in order to increase its profits.

+2. Final Negotiated Rates